Reviewable/Reviewable/docs/repositories.md

   "html": "<b><a href=\"https://reviewable.io/reviews/reviewable/demo/1\">Demo code review (shared)</a></b> &emsp; [Reviewable/demo #1]<br>Review in progress: 1 of 4 files reviewed, 2 unresolved discussions<br>Waiting on: <b>pkaminski</b>",
   // for email gateways
-  "subject": "Demo code review (shared) [Reviewable/demo #1]", "htmlBody": "<a href=\"https://reviewable.io/reviews/reviewable/demo/1\">Review in progress</a>: 1 of 4 files reviewed, 2 unresolved discussions<br>Waiting on: <b>pkaminski</b>",
-  "key": "Reviewable/demo/1",  // you can use this identifier for threading
+  "subject": "Demo code review (shared) [Reviewable/demo #1]", "key": "Reviewable/demo/1",  // you can use this identifier for threading

-  // The following is meant for more customized workflows, so feel free to mix-and-match here and above:
+  // The following is meant for other workflows that separate the subject from the body, such as email-like applications:
+  "htmlBody": "<a href=\"https://reviewable.io/reviews/reviewable/demo/1\">Review in progress</a>: 1 of 4 files reviewed, 2 unresolved discussions<br>Waiting on: <b>pkaminski</b>",
   "body": {
     "text": "<https://reviewable.io/reviews/reviewable/demo/1|*Review in progress: 1 of 4 files reviewed, 2 unresolved discussions*>\nWaiting on: *pkaminski*",
     "plainText": "Review in progress: 1 of 4 files reviewed, 2 unresolved discussions\nWaiting on: pkaminski", "html": "Review in progress: 1 of 4 files reviewed, 2 unresolved discussions\n<br>Waiting on: <b>pkaminski</b>",
-    "markdown": "Review in progress: 1 of 4 files reviewed, 2 unresolved discussions  \nWaiting on: **fahhem**" },
+    "markdown": "Review in progress: 1 of 4 files reviewed, 2 unresolved discussions  \nWaiting on: **pkaminski**" },
   // And now the ultimate in customizability:
   // For if you want to build your own string, or interconnect with another system,
   // or really anything else!
   "data": {
     "pullRequest": {
-      "number": 1,
       "title": "Demo code review (shared)",
       "owner": "Reviewable",
       "repository": "Reviewable",
+      "number": 1,
       "state": "open"
     },
     "review": {